HERRENCHIEMSEE AND FRAUENCHIEMSEE

-The Herrenchiemsee Festival is particularly committed to the genius loci, the unique character of its performance venues.
-As one of the most important cultural and historical locations in Germany, Herreninsel is far more than just the romantic backdrop for a world-famous royal palace.
-The Chiemsee islands are among the earliest documented settlement areas in the Bavarian Alpine foothills.
-Around 630, a monastery was built on Herrenchiemsee – one of the first north of the Alps.
-Around 770, Duke Tassilo III had two extensive monasteries built: a Benedictine nunnery on the Fraueninsel and a new building for the existing male monastery on the Herreninsel.
+The Herrenchiemsee Festival is deeply committed to the genius loci—the unique character of its performance venues.
+For Herrenchiemsee, as one of Germany’s most important cultural and historical sites, is far more than just the romantic backdrop for a world-famous royal palace.
+Indeed, the Chiemsee Islands are among the earliest documented settlement areas in the Bavarian Alpine foothills.
+Around 630, a monastic complex was established on Herrenchiemsee—one of the first north of the Alps.
+Around 770, Duke Tassilo III had two extensive monastic complexes built: a Benedictine convent on Fraueninsel, and a new building for the existing men’s monastery on Herreninsel.
 The names of both places still reflect this monastic tradition today.

 Both monasteries made history.
-The monks Cyril and Methodius set out from Herrenchiemsee to pursue the Christianisation of Eastern Europe.
-One of the first abbesses of Frauenchiemsee was Irmingard, the daughter of Ludwig the German, whose beatification also documents the central importance of the monastery for the culture of Old Bavaria.
+From Herrenchiemsee, the monks Cyril and Methodius set out to Christianize Eastern Europe.
+One of the first abbesses of Frauenchiemsee was Irmingard, the daughter of Louis the German; her beatification also attests to the monastery’s central importance to the culture of Old Bavaria.

-Until the Napoleonic era, the diocese of Chiemsee dominated the region as a religious and artistic centre with an important musical tradition.
-In 1676, Lorenzo Sciasca created one of the first large Italian-style baroque churches north of the Alps, the Inseldom, which was destroyed in 1803.
-Finally, Ludwig II proved himself to be an ecologically-minded monarch by acquiring the island for the Kingdom of Bavaria in 1873, thus saving the ancient trees from being cut down at the last minute.
-The place made history once again in 1948, when the constitutional convention that gave Germany its democratic legal basis after the barbarity of the Nazi dictatorship met here.
+Until the Napoleonic era, the Diocese of Chiemsee dominated the region as a religious and artistic center with a significant musical tradition.
+In 1676, Lorenzo Sciasca designed the island cathedral—which was destroyed in 1803—one of the first major Baroque churches in the Italian style north of the Alps.
+Ludwig II ultimately proved himself to be an environmentally conscious monarch by acquiring the island for the Kingdom of Bavaria in 1873, thereby saving the ancient tree stands from being cut down at the last minute.
+The site made history once again in 1948, when the Constitutional Convention met here to establish Germany’s democratic legal foundation following the barbarism of the Nazi dictatorship.

-When the monasteries were forcibly dissolved in 1803 in the course of secularisation, the fate of the two islands was extremely different.
+When the monasteries were forcibly dissolved in 1803 as part of the secularization movement, the fates of the two islands took extremely different turns.

-One of the first artists’ colonies in Germany was founded on Frauenchiemsee in 1828.
-The monastery was reinstated and still exists today.
-Magnificent architectural monuments – including the Carolingian gatehouse and the Romanesque cathedral – bear witness to the continuity of twelve centuries of culture.
+On Frauenchiemsee, one of Germany’s first artists’ colonies was founded in 1828.
+The monastery was restored to its former status and still exists today.
+Magnificent architectural monuments—including the Carolingian gatehouse and the Romanesque cathedral—bear witness to the continuity of a twelve-hundred-year-old culture.

 Sights and attractions